-The British Red Cross has published a map of clinical and social vulnerability to Covid-19 in different local authorities and wards in the UK.
+The British Red Cross published a map of clinical and social vulnerability to Covid-19 in different local authorities and wards in the UK.

 This excellent curated resource from GovTech gives a wide-ranging list of US federal, state and city responses to the virus.

-The Ash Centre for Democratic Governance and Innovation at Harvard Kennedy School have put together a Covid-19 Public Sector Resources site on medium.
+The Ash Centre for Democratic Governance and Innovation at Harvard Kennedy School put together a Covid-19 Public Sector Resources site on medium.
 It shares cases, teaching, policy solutions, and other examples of how governments are responding to the outbreak.

-The UK Cabinet Office has issued guidance for all departments and public bodies on payment to contracted suppliers to ensure service continuity during and after the current coronavirus outbreak.
+The UK Cabinet Office issued guidance for all departments and public bodies on payment to contracted suppliers to ensure service continuity during and after the current coronavirus outbreak.
 The guidance states that “If the contract involves payment by results then payment should be on the basis of previous invoices, for example the average monthly payment over the previous three months. […] To qualify, suppliers should agree to act on an open book basis and make cost data available to the contracting authority during this period.
 They should continue to pay employees and flow down funding to their subcontractors.” (p.3)

-Good Finance has provided guidance pages on its website for Voluntary, Community and Social Enterprise organisations who have social investment.
+Good Finance provided guidance pages on its website for Voluntary, Community and Social Enterprise organisations who have social investment.

 Big Society Capital regularly updated its page on how they and the wider UK government social investment sector are responding.